The Value of Diversity, Equity, and Inclusion In The Workplace

 • Equity ensures everyone has access to the same treatment, opportunities, and advancement.
 Equity aims to identify and eliminate barriers that prevent the full participation of some groups.

 Barriers can come in many forms, but a prime example can be found in this study.
 In it, researchers asked faculty scientists to evaluate a candidate’s application materials, which were randomly assigned either a male or female name.
 Faculty scientists rated the male applicant as significantly more competent and hireable than the identical female applicant, and offered a higher starting salary and more career mentoring to the male applicant.

-• Inclusion refers to how people with different identities feel as part of the larger group.
-Inclusion doesn’t naturally result from diversity, and in reality, you can have a diverse team of talent but that doesn’t mean that everyone feels welcome or valued.
+• Inclusion refers to how people with different social identities feel as part of the larger group.
+Inclusion doesn’t naturally result from diversity, and in reality, you can have a diverse team of talent but that doesn’t mean that everyone feels a sense of belonging, or feels welcome or valued in all work environments.